nawabahmadreshi/documentation/pages/features/search.md

 ### Specifying the content type

-In order for branch to better understand the type of content, it is very important that you to specify the type that your content represents (e.g. a Movie or a Restaurant or a News article).
+In order for Branch to better understand the type of content, it is very important that you to specify the type that your content represents (e.g. a Movie or a Restaurant or a News article).
 You can specify a list of optional paramters for each content type to be able to better render your content in the Search interface.
 For example, a movie might have ratings, and a restaurant might have a place associated with it.

 Here is a complete list of support content types that are available as part of the `BranchUniversalObject.CONTENT_TYPE` enum.